 Our exposures to market risk for changes in interest rates relate primarily to our Credit Agreement.
-The Credit Agreement and Revolver are floating rate facilities.
+The Credit Agreement is a floating rate facility.
 Therefore, fluctuations in interest rates will impact the amount of interest expense we incur and have to pay.
-We did not have any borrowings outstanding under our Credit Agreement at December 31, 2023 and December 31, 2022, respectively.
+We did not have any borrowings outstanding under our Credit Agreement at December 31, 2024 and December 31, 2023, respectively.